leoselig/redux-entitize/README.md

 import { createSelectors } from 'redux-entitize';

-// Assuming we have that `schemas` variable from above when you created your schemas import { schemas } from 'schemas.js'
+// Assuming we have that `schemas` variable from above when you created your schemas import { schemaMap } from './schemaMap'

 export const {
   selectEntity,